orenfromberg/ssh-auth-demo/README.md

 ## SSH Client Key Authentication

-The next step is to disable password authentication on the server and using a client SSH key for authenticationinstead.
+The next step is to disable password authentication on the server and using a client SSH key for authentication instead.

+To disable password authentication, add the following line to the server ssh configuration file `/etc/ssh/sshd_config`:

+    PasswordAuthentication no

 On the client we create an ssh key pair that consist of private and public keys.